 Legal education is generally a passageway to careers of service in law, either in private practice or in a public capacity.
 The standards of responsibility for that service are high and exacting.
 In part, the appreciation of these responsibilities is gained by habit and example; the Law School helps to form these professional attitudes as an integral part of the education it provides.

 Students are expected to maintain the highest standards of academic integrity.
 LL.M. and J.S.D. students who commit plagiarism or other acts of academic dishonesty are subject to expulsion from the programs.
 The issue of academic integrity is addressed at various points during the admission process, at Orientation, and throughout the academic year, and students are therefore expected to become thoroughly familiar with Columbia's requirements in this area.
-(See Faculty Resolution on Principles of Academic Honesty and Procedures for Student Discipline, and Certifications on Academic Integrity for more information.)
+(See Faculty Resolution on Principles of Academic Honesty, Procedures for Student Discipline, and Certifications on Academic Integrity for more information.)